Training Tip 1 – Selecting The Right Litter Box

 NOTE: After about two weeks of consistent “reminding” of where the droppings go, my bunny finally got the point.

-Rabbit Litter Training Tip 5 – Move Rabbit Litter Training Out
+Training Tip 5 – Litter Training In Other Areas Your Rabbit Frequents

 Once your rabbit is reliably using a litter box, remove the other boxes until only one or two are left.
 Once you’ve conquered litter box training in your rabbit’s cage or pen, apply the same principles for litter training in its exercise area.
 Start with a small area (corner off a small part of a room), and later increase the size.